 Despite its relevance today in the advent of e-commerce and digital marketing, people still consider SEO as something gibberish and hard to understand and still do have a lot of questions about this service.

-SEO stands for search engine optimization.
+SEO stands for search engine optimisation.
 SEO can also be considered as the Google magic that helps increase your website ranking positions and impressions or views so that your website can easily be found by your audience.

-SEM (Search Engine Marketing) is an umbrella term that covers two disciplines: one is SEO or (Search Engine Optimization) and the other is PPC or (Pay per Click).
+SEM (Search Engine Marketing) is an umbrella term that covers two disciplines: one is SEO or (Search Engine Optimisation) and the other is PPC or (Pay per Click).
 Think of it this way, SEO is used for your content, while PPC is used for your advertisements across the whole internet.

 Onsite SEO is the process of making your website search-engine friendly.
 We improve specific factors on your website in a way that search engines would love and understand its structure and content.
 The more valuable information and data that search engines can obtain from it, the greater your chances of ranking higher on their search index.